This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 10) WATER WIPES

-Another essential item to add to your postpartum must haves checklist is water wipes.
+Another essential item to add to your postpartum care kit checklist is water wipes.
 I would strongly recommend you avoid using toilet paper the first few days / weeks after giving birth, irritating any wound you may have.

 You can use any leftovers for your baby!
 I actually still use only water wipes for my babies to this day, manly reusable ones made of cheap face cloths I bought.
 I rinse the face cloths under water, squeeze them a bit, and store them in a plastic container.